-Reduce air leaks - Use caulk or weather-stripping to seal leaks around floors, walls, ceilings, ducts, fireplaces, plumbing, doors, windows, fans, vents and
+• Reduce air leaks - Use caulk or weather-stripping to seal leaks around floors, walls, ceilings, ducts, fireplaces, plumbing, doors, windows, fans, vents and outlets.

-Lower the thermostat
+• Lower the thermostat - Turn back your thermostat by 10°-15° when not at home.

-Turning back your thermostat by 10°-15° for eight straight hours can save about 5%-15% a year on your heating bill.
 Programmable thermostats allow you to automatically turn down the temperature.

-Change or clean air filters

-Cleaning furnace air filters once a month during the heating season helps it to "breathe" more easily and consume less energy.
+• Change or clean air filters - Cleaning furnace air filters once a month during the heating season helps it to "breathe" more easily and consume less energy.